google-deepmind/concordia/concordia/examples/bellwether/GAME.md

 request may cost a choice; an ambiguous command does not.

 This is a fictional interactive scenario demonstrating standard Concordia composition, not a model validated against human behavior.
-The original one-turn `--mode slice` remains available; it is not the full game.
+The separate one-turn `--mode slice` demonstrates shared editor/player operations; it is not the full game.

 ## Start from this contribution's source checkout